Policies of Colorado State University

 (a) Students should be able to complete their associate of arts and associate of science degree programs in no more than sixty credit hours or their baccalaureate programs in no more than one hundred twenty credit hours unless there are additional degree requirements recognized by the commission;

-(c) Students have a right to clear and concise information concerning which courses must be completed successfully to complete their degrees;
+(c) Students have a right to know which courses must be completed successfully to complete their degrees;

 (d) Students have a right to know which courses are transferable among the state public two-year and four-year institutions of higher education;